apacheignite/documentation/web-console/web-console.md

 ## Demo for import domain model from database
 In this mode an in-memory H2 database will be started on connected Ignite Web Agent.
 How to evaluate:
-  * Go to Ignite Web Console "Domain model" screen.
+  * Go to Ignite Web Console `Domain model` screen.
-  * Click "Import from database".
+  * Click `Import from database`.
 You should see modal with demo description.
-  * Click "Next" button.
+  * Click `Next` button.
 You should see list of available schemas.
-  * Click "Next" button.
+  * Click `Next` button.
 You should see list of available tables.
-  * Click "Next" button.
+  * Click `Next` button.
 You should see import options.
   * Select some of them and click "Save".

 ## Demo for SQL